TatsianaKul/TatsianaKul/README.md

 ### :information_desk_person:**About me:**

-:open_book: I'm continuing to make improvements to my technical skills based on the tools i know.
-I'm always open to new ideas and opportunities.
+:open_book: I'm continuing to make improvements to my technical skills based on the tools I know.
+I'm constantly open to new ideas and opportunities.

 :uk: We can discuss lots of interesting and exciting topics